 Who we are

 We are a woman-owned and operated, family cheesemaking company with French, Polish, and Québecois roots.

-We create small-batch, handmade, cave-aged cheeses with milk from northeast family dairies.
-We carefully select the milk we use for quality and yield, and we pay fair prices in order to actively support our regional agriculture.
+We create small-batch, handmade cheeses with milk from northeast family dairies.
+We carefully select the milk we use for quality and yield, and we pay above-market prices in order to actively support our regional agriculture.

 We are currently the only Massachusetts sheep milk cheesemaker.